Tanishka-G/space-biology-engine/blueprint.md

 ## Overview

 This is a Next.js application that visualizes the frequency of keywords in a dataset of space biology research papers.
-The application reads data from a CSV file, processes it, and displays the top keywords in a bar chart.
+The application reads data from a CSV file, processes it, and displays the top keywords in a bar chart and an interactive 3D point cloud.
 It is styled with Tailwind CSS and uses a modern, visually appealing design.

 ## Design and Features